Becoming an anti-racist organisation

 Rethink Mental Illness reaction to The Commission on Race and Ethnic Disparities Report

 On 31 March 2021, The Commission on Race and Ethnic Disparities released its report looking at racial inequality.
-In this blog, Brian Dow, Deputy CEO of Rethink Mental Illness, looks at the findings and the work that lies ahead
+Brian Dow, Deputy CEO of Rethink Mental Illness, comments on what we see as a missed opportunity,

 Black, Asian and Minority Ethnic (BAME) mental health